Hoot Contributor

 Why "1,200 Calories" Isn't the Answer

-If you've ever searched for weight loss advice, you've probably seen the infamous "1,200 calories" recommendation.
-This number has become so ubiquitous that many people assume it's the gold standard for weight loss.
+If you’ve ever searched for weight loss advice, you’ve probably seen the infamous “1,200 calories” recommendation.
+It’s been passed around in diet books, magazines, and online forums for decades—so much so that many people assume it’s the gold standard.

-But here's the problem: 1,200 calories is often too low for most adults, especially those who are active or have higher metabolic needs.
-This arbitrary number can lead to:
+But here’s the problem: 1,200 calories is often far too low for most adults, especially those who are active or have higher metabolic needs.
+And if you’ve ever tried sticking to it, you know how it feels: cranky mornings, workouts that drag, and a brain that won’t stop thinking about food.
+It’s not just hard—it’s unsustainable.

-• Metabolic slowdown as your body adapts to severe restriction
+- Metabolic slowdown as your body adapts to conserve energy

 Research from the University of Alabama shows that very low-calorie diets often result in metabolic adaptation, where your body burns fewer calories at rest to conserve energy [1].